Getting started

 2.1.2 Setup paths and model configuration

-Reference the paths of the Ribasim installation and model directory and define the time period (2022-01-01 until 2023-01-01) for the model simulation.
+Reference the paths of the Ribasim installation and model directory and define the time period.
+The used simulation period is defined by the starttime and endtime of the model, not by the input timeseries.
+For now we will look into the period from 2022-01-01 until 2023-01-01 for the model simulation.
 The coordinate reference system (CRS) is also required, and set to EPSG:4326, which means all coordinates are interpreted as latitude and longitude values.
 The CRS is important for correctly placing Ribasim models on the map, but since this is a fictional model, it is not important.

 base_dir = Path("crystal-basin")